-The global mining waste management market size was USD 167.20 billion tons in 2020.
+The global mining waste management market size was 167.20 billion tons in 2020.
 The global impact of COVID-19 has been unprecedented and staggering, with services witnessing a negative demand shock across all regions amid the pandemic.
 Based on our industry analysis, the global market exhibited a huge decline of 1.9% in 2020.
-The market is projected to grow from USD 172.60 billion tons in 2021 to USD 208.33 billion tons in 2028 at a CAGR of 2.7% during the 2021-2028 period.
+The market is projected to grow from 172.60 billion tons in 2021 to 208.33 billion tons in 2028 at a CAGR of 2.7% during the 2021-2028 period.
 The sudden rise in CAGR is attributable to this market’s demand and growth, returning to pre-pandemic levels once the pandemic is over.

 Mining waste consists of overburden, slurry, tailings, rock, and other discards.
 The amount of mining waste differs across countries and depends on the respective geographical structure, economic value of the ore, & metal and minerals demand in the market.
 Lower-grade ores are producing large quantities of mining waste, as compared to the higher grades.
 With increased mineral consumption globally, mining production has increased, and consecutively, high amounts of mining waste are produced.
 Due to the increasing problem of surface water pollution backed by strict environmental regulations, waste management in mines has gained significant importance.